VsBrainy/VsBrainy/README.md

 ### Branches
 - Stable branch - Latest stable release
-- Main Branch - Stable enough, may receive some updates
+- Main Branch - Stable enough, may receive some more updates compared to Stable
 - Dev Branch - Unstable, spoilers about.